swiftlang/swift-evolution/proposals/NNNN-swiftpm-additional-plugin-apis.md

 }
 ```

 The `package` property is a reference to the top-level package to which the plugin is being applied.
-Through it, the entire subgraph of resolved packages reachable from it can be accessed.
+Through it, the script that implements the plugin can reach the entire subgraph of resolved packages on which it either directly or indirectly depends.

-The properties related to looking up tools with a particular name are unchanged from the original SE-0303 proposal.
+The function and structure definition that relates to looking up tools with a particular name are unchanged from the original SE-0303 proposal.

 This has the effect of factoring out all information related to the package and target, and it puts them into its own directed acyclic graph consisting of the following types: